restful-open-annotation/spec/api-detail.md

 want to see the [quickstart](quickstart.html) document instead.)

-On the other hand, if you want to implement a RESTful OA server using the API, you'll probably need all the boring detail below.
+On the other hand, if you want to implement a RESTful OA server using the API, you'll probably need all the detail below.

 ## Overview